Celebrating Success / Managing Behaviour

 - At the end of every year, outstanding effort trophies are presented to individuals.

 The school employs a number of sanctions when our school values have not been upheld these are clearly explained in the behaviour procedure document that can be downloaded by clicking on this link.
-There have been a few changes to how we deal with certain types of behaviour and inform parents so we recommend that you take some time to look at this document along with our revised Behaviour Policy which can be downloaded here.
+There have been a few changes to how we deal with certain types of behaviour and inform parents so we recommend that you take some time to look at this document along with our revised Behaviour Policy which can be found under the 'Policy' tab.

 Each situation is dealt with on an individual basis.
 Staff work within the policy guidelines whilst using their professional judgement and gaining a clear picture of each situation.
 All staff are encouraged to work collaboratively with their colleagues and parents when dealing with behaviour issues.